shunanya/Node.js-monitoring/README.md

         - replace ApiKey and SecretKey by your keys values (can be obtained from your Monitis account)

         in monitor_constant.sh
-        - replace MONITOR_NAME, MONITOR_TAG and MONITOR_TYPE by your desired names
+        - can replace MONITOR_NAME, MONITOR_TAG and MONITOR_TYPE by your desired names
-        - replace RESULT_PARAMS and ADDITIONAL_PARAMS strings by data formats definition of your monitor
+        - may replace RESULT_PARAMS and ADDITIONAL_PARAMS strings by data formats definition of your monitor (strongly no recommended)
-        - replace MON_SERVER string by your server IP address (it is necessary for title only)
+        - can replace MON_SERVER string by your server IP address (it is necessary for title only)
-        - you may do also definition of DURATION between sending results (currently it is declared as 5 mins)
+        - you can do also definition of DURATION between sending results (currently it is declared as 5 mins)
-        - optionally you can also change the node server monitor access url - NODE_MONITOR and other constats (strongly no recommended)
+        - optionally you may also change the node server monitor access url - NODE_MONITOR and other constats (strongly no recommended)

 That's all.
 Now you can controlling the script by the following command